mbakholdina/lib-tcpdump-processing/README.md

 ## `extract_packets`

-This script parses .pcapng tcpdump trace file captured at a receiver side, saves the output in .csv format nearby the original file, extract packets of interest and saves the obtained dataframe in .csv format nearby the original file.
+This script parses `.pcapng` tcpdump trace file captured at a receiver side, saves the output in `.csv` format nearby the original file, extract packets of interest and saves the obtained dataframe in `.csv` format nearby the original file.

 Usage:
 ```
 extract_packets [OPTIONS] PATH
 ```
+where `PATH` refers to `.pcapng` tcpdump trace file.

 Options:
 ```